structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 ## Trial period

-No trial license key is required - a trial period of 30 days is granted to you after starting the Structurizr server for the first time from the prebuilt binaries, after which you will be required to discontinue use or purchase a license.
+A trial period of 14 days is available to you by requesting a trial license from [trial.structurizr.com](https://trial.structurizr.com).

+To use it, configure a property named `structurizr.license`, with the value being your license key.
+You will need to restart the server for this to take effect.

 ## Purchasing